Uno No Mercy

 Here is what makes Uno No Mercy different from the original:

-• Stacking is official — Draw cards can be stacked, unlike classic Uno official rules.
+• Stacking is official — Draw cards can be stacked with equal or higher value, unlike classic Uno official rules.

-• New brutal cards — +6, +10, Skip Everyone, Discard All, and Reverse Draw Two are all new.
+• New brutal cards — Draw Four (+4) as a colored card, Skip Everyone, Discard All, Wild Reverse Draw 4, Wild Draw 6, Wild Draw 10, and Wild Color Roulette are all new.

 • Larger deck — 168 cards vs. 108 in classic Uno.

-• Higher stakes — Draw penalties can reach 20+ cards with stacking.
+• Higher stakes — Draw penalties can reach 20+ cards with stacking, and the Wild Color Roulette is pure chaos.

 8. Scoring